github/salsa/README.md

       artifact-ids: ${{ needs.release.outputs.artifact-id }} # download the artifacts from the release job
       artifact-path: "." # look in the current dir and verify all the artifacts in there
 ```

+### Ruby

+Here is an example of bringing an existing Ruby project to SLSA Level 3 in a [single commit](https://github.com/runwaylab/issue-db/commit/ab57f24f3e906b3485d588dbee4882c4b9027b92).